Vince Marrow

 Vincent Charles Marrow (born August 17, 1968) is an American football executive, former coach, and former professional tight end.
 He is the Executive of Player Personnel and Development for the University of Louisville, a position he has held since June 2025.

-Early years
+Early life

 Marrow played basketball and football at Cardinal Mooney High School in Youngstown, Ohio.

 College career

 Marrow played basketball at Youngstown State University for two years (1988–89).
 He transferred to the University of Toledo where he played in 11 games as a tight end in his final collegiate season.
 He was named to the All-Mid-American Conference second-team in 1991.

 Professional career

 Marrow was drafted by the Buffalo Bills in the 11th round of the 1992 NFL draft (307th pick overall).

 Coaching career

 Marrow was named tight ends coach for the Omaha Nighthawks of the United Football League on May 10, 2010.

 Marrow spent two years (2011–12) as a graduate assistant at the University of Nebraska.
 Under long-term acquaintance Bo Pelini, Marrow served as a tutor to the tight ends.
 In 2012, Nebraska was granted a waiver from the NCAA to allow Marrow to recruit off campus while associate head coach Barney Cotton was unable to travel while recovering from surgery.

 In December 2012, Marrow earned a full-time position as an assistant coach for the University of Kentucky under head coach Mark Stoops and received a promotion a year later to recruiting coordinator.

 In June 2025, Marrow left the University of Kentucky and accepted a position at the University of Louisville officially titled as the Executive Director of Player Personnel and Recruiting.
 This position is more frequently referred to as "General Manager" in media reports.